-The broad aim of the project is to help develop Livingstone (its people and community) with innovative and self-sustaining structures while at the same time bringing hope of a better quality of life to the local people, meaningful and sustainable projects, while beautifying the community.
-This project is unlike many others that CISaustralia engages in, as students will be creating safe and sound structures for the community through ecological and self-sustaining methods.
-Students will work with and engage with other volunteers from around the globe, staff and local community members to determine what projects are most relevant and important (build planning, engagement, culture and communication skills) – students will then help design and execute these structures.
+The broad aim of this project is to help develop Livingstone (its people and community) with innovative and self-sustaining structures, while at the same time bringing hope of a better quality of life to the local people, contributing to meaningful and sustainable projects, and beautifying the community.
+This project is unlike many others that CISaustralia engages in, as volunteers will be creating safe and sound structures for the community through ecological and self-sustaining methods.
+Program participants will work with and engage with other volunteers from around the globe, staff and local community members to determine what projects are most relevant and important (build planning, engagement, culture and communication skills).
+Volunteers will then help design and execute these structures.

-Students will spend their time helping the local community through various traditional building projects – learning about eco-building and working with Eco-Bricks.
+Volunteers will spend their time helping the local community through various traditional building projects and learning about eco-building and working with Eco-Bricks.
 Volunteers work alongside engineers who will help build approved and structurally sound buildings and structures.
-Students will be able to assist in the build of a project that has been requested by the community, which may include community based buildings, local family dwellings, water storage, benches, pump houses and classrooms.
-Students will assist in hard but rewarding work, by helping with mixing cement, making and laying bricks, laying concrete floors, plastering walls, painting or refurbishing existing structures – all in a closely supervised environment.
+Volunteers will be able to assist in the build of a project that has been requested by the community, which may include community-based buildings, local family dwellings, water storage, benches, pump houses and classrooms.
+Participants will assist in hard but rewarding work, by helping with mixing cement, making and laying bricks, laying concrete floors, plastering walls, painting or refurbishing existing structures – all in a closely supervised environment.

 Volunteers live and work in Livingstone, a sizable region that consists of a populous city and expansive outlying communities on the border with Zimbabwe.
 Nearby Victoria Falls, national parks and game reserves provide countless adventures, while the welcoming Zambian locals will keep you culturally engaged.

-A workshop, guest lecture and / or presentation will be conducted by one or more of the following organisations:
+A workshop, guest lecture and/or presentation will also be conducted by one or more of the following organisations:

 - Wayawaya – a local social enterprise for empowering women